Robotic-Decision-Making-Lab/blue/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have sufficiently commented my code
 - [ ] The implementation follows the project style conventions
 - [ ] All project unit tests are passing
-- [ ] If necessary, documentation has been provided or updated to discuss the changes
+- [ ] If relevant, documentation has been provided or updated to discuss the changes made
-- [ ] System integration tests are performed successfully
+- [ ] System integration tests were performed successfully
-- [ ] Any new dependencies have been added to the requirements list
-- [ ] Any changes that will not be completed or bugs that have been introduced have been added as issues

 ## Changes Made

-_A clear and concise description of all changes made in this PR.
-This should include a high-level discussion regarding the implementation of the PR._
+Please provide a description of all changes made in this PR and why the changes are needed.

 ## Associated Issues

-_A list of all open issues that this PR will close or contribute toward closing._
+Please provide a list of all open issues that this PR will close or contribute toward closing.

-Fixes # (issue)
+- Fixes # (issue)

 ## Files Changed

-_A list of all files changed and a summary of the changes made to the respective files._
+Please provide a list of all files changed and a summary of the changes made to the respective files.

 ## Testing

-_A clear and concise description of the testing performed.
-Instructions should be included discussing how to replicate the testing results._
+Please provide a clear and concise description of the testing performed.

-## Issues Introduced

-_A list of the issues that have been introduced through this PR._